kmonkeyjam/docs-1/docs/references/js-timing-events.md

     }, 4000);
     clearInterval(setTimeoutUuid); // does not work!
     ```
-- Asynchronous time is counted against Transposit operation limits; e.g. with `setTimeout(function, 10000)`, even though the function is not actively executing during the delay period, the 10000ms of delay time is still counted against the total execution time of the Transposit operation.
+- Asynchronous time is counted against [Transposit operation limits](../building/operations.md); e.g. with `setTimeout(function, 10000)`, even though the function is not actively executing during the delay period, the 10000ms of delay time is still counted against the total execution time of the Transposit operation.
+- Functions that are scheduled to run after a Transposit operation times out will not be run.